 b) Will only be shared on a need-to-know basis, internally, only to the required members of its staff, and externally, only if necessary for the provision of the Service, to its consultants, external service providers or subcontractors, provided that these external parties are bound by the same confidentiality obligations as those provided for in this document and will only be used by the latter for the purposes defined in this agreement;

 c) Will not be used, totally or partially, for any purpose other than stated in this agreement, without the Client’s prior written consent;

 d) Will not be shared nor divulged either directly or indirectly to a third party or any persons other than those mentioned in part (b) above;

-e) Will not be copied, reproduced, or duplicated, totally or partially, when such copies, reproductions or duplications are not done in the frame of the Services, or have not been authorised by the Client expressly in writing.
+e) Will not be copied, reproduced, or duplicated, totally or partially, when such copies, reproductions or duplications are not done in the frame of the Services, or have not been authorized by the Client expressly in writing.